DRoPack/mkdocs-notebook/docs/markdown/mkdocs-setup.md

 ## Python Virtual Environment

 `Python 3` has a [built-in virtual environment][python-virtual-env] that will isolate project packages from other projects on your system.
-It's recommended to **activate the virtual environment each time** you open a `Python` project to work on it.
+It is recommended to **activate the virtual environment each time** you open a `Python` project to work on it.
 The virtual environment will cease each time you close the shell or IDE from which you activated from.

 [python-virtual-env]: https://realpython.com/what-is-pip/#using-pip-in-a-python-virtual-environment

 !!! note
-    The command lines below are execute while inside your `Python` project directory
+    The command lines below are executed while inside your `Python` project directory

 === ":fontawesome-brands-windows: **Windows**"